TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/Deployer/Index.rst

 It is recommended to install Deployer either as a separate project or in a sub-folder of your project, for example :file:`<project-root>/deployment/`.
-This omits dependency problems with your project's dependencies.
+This avoids dependency problems with the dependencies of your project.

 ..  code-block:: bash